puppetlabs-toy-chest/puppetlabs-ruby/README.md

 * *version*: (default installed) -
  Set the version of Ruby to install

+ * *latest_release*: (default undefined) -
+ Set this to true and the Ruby module will install new releases if they are updated in the repositories, or if a new repository is added with a newer release.
+Note: In Debian and Ubuntu where Ruby version is specified by package name, this parameter will effectively install the latest release of the Ruby version specified with the `version` parameter.

 * *gems_version*: (default installed) -
  Set the version of Rubygems to be installed